 A planned manipulation of an AI system with the goal of causing it to break down or malfunction is known as an artificial intelligence attack or AI attack.

 Cyberattacks, according to Warren Buffett, are a greater threat to humanity than nuclear weapons.
 As the instances of cyberattacks are rising rapidly, there is a great demand for professionals in the field of cybersecurity.
-Cybersecurity online certification courses will help you develop skills that are necessary to build a successful career in cybersecurity.
+Cybersecurity online certification courses will help you develop skills that are necessary to build a successful career in cyber security Certification.

 Conclusion on Cybersecurity